 Before buying anything, you will want to check its price.
 The prices for CS:GO items often vary from site to site, and visiting the places listed below will give you an ideal number, on which you should buy, or sell your items for.

 This is one of my favorites.
 Not just it has a simple and easy navigation design, the website is a quick way to check CS:GO skins prices.
 I often use this site when I want to quickly see how much I would have to pay for the item.

-This website provides you the tools to do skin price check, or to calculate the value of you collections.
+This website provides you with the tools to do skin price check or to calculate the value of your collections.
 This site also has a marketplace where you can sell/buy your items.
 Using this site as a reference, along with two of the sites above is recommended.

 2. Where to Buy & Trade CS:GO Skins

 There are a numerous of CS:GO skin stores & places where you can buy with a cheaper price than Steam Community Market.
 It could be a website or an individual, but most of them often offer a discount of 10% to 30% (sometimes higher).
 If you are lucky you will probably get good deals and get cheap skins.

 Update 09/16/2018: G2A & Kinguin no longer sell things related to CS:GO.